 McCauley's fence Nate suggests that he sell the stolen bonds to their original owner, money launderer Roger Van Zant.
 Van Zant pretends to agree but instead arranges an ambush.
 Anticipating a trap, McCauley and his crew counter-ambush and kill the hitmen.
 Afterward, McCauley threatens Van Zant with revenge.
 An LAPD informant connects Cheritto to the robbery, and Hanna's team begins monitoring him, identifying the rest of the crew and their next target, a precious metals depository.
 The team stakes out the depository, but when a careless officer makes a noise, McCauley aborts the heist.

 McCauley's crew agrees to one last bank robbery worth $12.2 million.
 Hanna tracks McCauley and pulls him over on the 105 Freeway, inviting him to coffee.
 They discuss their dedication to their respective jobs and the limitations of their personal lives; Hanna describes his failing marriage, and McCauley confides that he is similarly isolated.
 Despite their mutual respect, both men acknowledge that they will kill the other if necessary.
-Waingro makes a deal with Van Zant to help eliminate McCauley's crew.
+Waingro, who is strongly implied to be an active serial killer, makes a deal with Van Zant to help eliminate McCauley's crew.
 Trejo quits the bank robbery at the last moment, claiming that the LAPD is following him too closely.
 McCauley recruits old colleague Don Breedan to take Trejo's place as the getaway driver, and the crew carries out the heist.

 Tipped by Van Zant's bodyguard, the LAPD intercepts the crew as they leave the bank, leading to a massive shootout.
 Breedan and Cheritto are killed alongside 18 police officers, while McCauley escapes with a wounded Shiherlis, and Bosko, one of Hanna's detectives, is killed.
 McCauley takes Shiherlis to a doctor to treat his wounds and leaves him with Nate.
 Suspecting that Trejo tipped off the LAPD, McCauley arrives at his house to confront him, but finds him mortally wounded and his wife killed.

-Trejo reveals that Waingro and Van Zant forced him to divulge the bank heist plans before asking McCauley to kill him.
+Before asking McCauley to kill him, Trejo reveals that Waingro and Van Zant forced him to divulge the bank heist plans.
 McCauley breaks into Van Zant's mansion and kills him.
 After learning of McCauley's connection to Waingro and that the latter is hiding in a hotel, Hanna uses Waingro as bait to lure McCauley.
 As McCauley prepares to flee the country, Eady discovers his criminal identity but agrees to go with him.
 Before escaping, Shiherlis attempts to reconcile with his wife Charlene after his wife has been forced by the LAPD to bring him in.
 As Shiherlis encounters Charlene at her safe house, she warns him away with a hand gesture, and he escapes.

-Having separated from Justine, Hanna learns that Lauren has attempted suicide in his own hotel room, and he rushes her to the hospital, saving her life.
-He reconciles with Justine, although they both agree that their relationship will never work.
+Having separated from Justine, Hanna finds Lauren in his hotel room, having attempted suicide.
+He rushes her to the hospital and saves her life.
+Hanna reconciles with Justine, although they both agree that their relationship will never work.

 Additional cast members include Martin Ferrero as a hardware salesman and Hazelle Goodman as the mother of a prostitute murdered by Waingro.
 Featured as members of the LAPD are Paul Herman as Sergeant Heinz, Cindy Katz as forensics investigator Cindy, and Dan Martin as Detective Harry Dieter.
 Stuntmen Rick Avery, Bill McIntosh and Thomas Rosales Jr. portray the armored truck guards.
 Patricia Healy appears as a woman in a relationship with Bosko, and Yvonne Zima plays the girl taken hostage by Cheritto.
 News reporter Claudia is portrayed by Farrah Forke.
 Bud Cort makes an uncredited appearance as restaurant owner Solenko.[11]